swiprCS/CSGO-Newbie-Guide/README.md

 # CSGO-Newbie-Guide
-A medium length repo for helping new players get into CSGO.

 Here are some links that might help with learning the game itself.
 I would also look into the subreddit discord in the /go subreddit sidebar.
 That might help get you started too!